Conia-Alessandro/ShiftConnect/README.md

 ## Get started with the React with Fluent UI template

+The following is a generated template from Microsoft and MS Teams on the applications functionality
 > **Prerequisites**
 >
 > To run the command bot template in your local dev machine, you will need: